What Is A Mortgage Insurance Premium (MIP)?

 If you want to know more about MIP on your mortgage, you can speak with one of our Home Loan Experts.

-Summary: MIPs Are A Fact Of Life For FHA Loans
+The Bottom Line: MIPs Are A Fact Of Life For FHA Loans

 Though MIP can increase your monthly mortgage payments, it can also help make homeownership more accessible to those who can’t afford some of the high upfront costs that come with it.

-If you’re considering an FHA loan, it’s important to consider all the costs that’ll come with that loan.
+If you’re considering an FHA loan, it’s important to weigh all the costs that’ll come with that loan.
 You may decide that MIP is worth being able to keep your down payment affordable, or you may prefer to wait and save your money so you can afford an insurance-free loan.
 It all depends on what makes the most sense for you.